You never imagined that you or a loved one would get arrested and face criminal charges, but here you are. Now what?

-There are, however, certain non-categorized offenses.
-In these cases, the court is responsible for determining the appropriate sentence based on the crime in question.
-Non-categorized offenses include Murder Generally, meaning first, second, and third-degree murder.
+Under Pennsylvania law, there are also certain non-categorized offenses.
+In these cases, the court is responsible for determining the appropriate sentence based on the details of the crime in question.
+Non-categorized violations include first, second, and third-degree murder.

 Felony vs. Misdemeanor Offenses

 So, what is the difference between a felony and a misdemeanor?

 The difference comes down to the scale of the crimes.
-Misdemeanors are generally less serious crimes in which fewer people were harmed or the amount of monetary loss is less, while felonies are usually more serious with a wider range of harm, including physical, psychological, and financial harm.
+Misdemeanors are generally less serious crimes in which fewer people suffered harm, or the amount of monetary loss is less.
+Felonies are usually more serious with a wider range of harm, including physical, psychological, and financial harm.